DevPatrickSousa/vue3init/README.md

 1. Open a `.vue` file.
 2. Type `vue3init`.
-3. Enjoy your new Vue 3 component!
+3. Enjoy your new Vue 3 SFC!

 ### Using with TypeScript

    1. Open a `.vue` file.
    2. Type `vue3initts` or `vue3init-ts`.
-   3. Enjoy your new Vue 3 (TS) component!
+   3. Enjoy your new Vue 3 (TS) SFC!

 ## Contributing